 Rhodes Old Town

 The medieval walled Old Town of Rhodes Town is a UNESCO World Heritage site and is one of the city’s top attractions.
-It is full of winding cobblestone lanes, historic structures, and spectacular fortifications.
+It has winding cobblestone lanes, historic structures, and spectacular fortifications.

-The Old Town is home to a number of fascinating historical sites including:
+The Old Town is home to several fascinating historical sites including:

 - The Palace of the Grand Master of the Knights of Rhodes – see more below

-- The Hospital of the Knights – this houses the Archaeological Museum of Rhodes, which is home to a variety of ancient Rhodes relics.
+- The Hospital of the Knights houses the Archaeological Museum of Rhodes, which houses a variety of ancient Rhodes relics.

-- The Clock Tower – this is one of Rhodes Old Town’s most identifiable monuments.
-It was constructed by the Byzantines in the 7th century.
+- The Clock Tower is one of Rhodes Old Town’s most identifiable monuments.
+The Byzantines constructed it in the 7th century.

 - Suleiman Mosque – built by the Ottomans in the 16th century and is still one of the most impressive buildings in the area.

-- The Byzantine Church of Agios Fanourios – this church was built in the 14th century and features stunning frescoes and a beautiful bell tower.
+- The Byzantine Church of Agios Fanourios was built in the 14th century and features stunning frescoes and a beautiful bell tower.

 - The Panagia tou Kastrou Church – this church was built in the 11th century and is located inside the walls of the Old Town.
 It is a popular spot for weddings and other events.